Covariant phase space and $L_\infty$ algebras: Introduction

 A great deal of effort has been devoted to understanding the phase space of nonlocal theories down through the years.
 Concerning the symplectic structure, a notable approach is the formalism of \cite{Llosa,Gomis,Gomis2} which represents phase space in terms of a constrained Hamiltonian system with an auxiliary time parameter.
 This has been applied to $p$-adic string theory and the truncated tachyon action of open string field theory \cite{Gomis2,Heredia}.
 Some other more specific approaches can be found in~\cite{Barci,Woodard,Talaganis,Chang}.
 A major concern in studies of nonlocality is the fate of the initial value problem and higher derivative instabilities~\cite{Eliezer}.
 We do not address these questions here.
 The covariant phase space formalism refers to a hypothetical space of solutions but does not give a way to construct it, nor does it guarantee that solutions are free of higher derivative instability or other pathology.

 This paper is organized as follows.
-Section \ref{sec:symplectic} describes our proposal for the symplectic structure.
-After laying the groundwork with a short introduction to the $L_\infty$ formulation of field theory, subsection \ref{subsec:Linfty} uses this language to discuss pre-phase space, phase space, and respective complexes of differential forms which are the basic ingredients of the covariant phase space formalism.
-Subsection \ref{subsec:Omega} describes the proposed formula for the symplectic structure.
+Section \ref{sec:symplectic} describes the generalities of our proposal.
+After laying the groundwork with a short introduction to the $L_\infty$ formulation of field theory, subsection \ref{subsec:Linfty} uses this language to discuss pre-phase space, phase space, and respective complexes of differential forms which are the basis for the covariant phase space formalism.
+Subsection \ref{subsec:Omega} describes our proposal for the symplectic structure.
 We introduce the sigmoid operator, outline the conditions it must satisfy, and explain the sense that it defines a notion of time slice for the symplectic structure.
 Subsection \ref{subsec:consistency} lays out a list of properties that the symplectic structure must satisfy.
 Perhaps the most elementary is that the symplectic structure is not zero.
 Understanding why this is the case requires being careful about boundary contributions when integrating by parts.
 We introduce the {\it tau regulator} as a means of keeping track of this.
 The tau regulator allows a simple proof of all remaining consistency properties of the symplectic form.
 Section \ref{sec:examples} illustrates the symplectic structure in examples.
 First we write the formula \eq{Omega} in a way that can be applied to any Lagrangian regardless of whether it has been expressed in $L_\infty$ form.
 Subsections \ref{subsec:scalar} and \ref{subsec:YM} use this to evaluate the symplectic structure in scalar field theory and Yang-Mills theory.
 Subsection \ref{subsec:GR} computes the symplectic structure of general relativity.
-Following the setup of Harlow and Wu \cite{Harlow} we consider the presence of a finite spatial boundary.
-We show that the formula \eq{Omega} produces the correct symplectic structure of general relativity including contributions from the boundary of the Cauchy surface.
+Following the setup of Harlow and Wu \cite{Harlow} we consider general relativity with a finite spatial boundary, and show that \eq{Omega} produces the correct symplectic structure including contributions from the boundary of the Cauchy surface.
 Subsection \ref{subsec:padic} evaluates the symplectic structure of $p$-adic string theory~\cite{Brekke}.
 Because the theory is nonlocal, the symplectic structure cannot be defined on a Cauchy surface, but has some irreducible ``fuzziness'' on the order of the string length.
-We test the symplectic structure by computing the energy of rolling tachyon solutions analogously to~\cite{Cho}, finding agreement with the energy formula of Moeller an Zwiebach \cite{Moeller}.
+We test the symplectic structure by computing the energy of rolling tachyon solutions analogously to~\cite{Cho}, finding agreement with the energy formula of Moeller and Zwiebach~\cite{Moeller}.
 In section~\ref{sec:prospects} we conclude by listing some directions for further development.